4 Homeway, Harold Wood, Romford, Essex,, RM3 0HD.

 We adopted hooks and uppercuts from boxing and thigh kicking, elbows and knees from Muay Thai kickboxing.
 While we love a strong kick and straight punch to keep opponents at a distance, once you’re in close the angles and power from these techniques is unrivalled.
 We also use some head movement and evasion from boxing, as well as the fitness.
 There are lots of issues with boxing and kickboxing when it comes to self-defence like wearing boxing gloves which, because of their size and the fact that you can’t form a proper fist while wearing them gets boxers and kickboxers into bad habits.
 But most importantly it is not self-defence, you won’t learn how to escape from even basic grappling situations like headlocks or learn even basic ground fighting nor will you learn any awareness or avoidance strategies.

 With the prevalence of grappling and ground fighting in mixed martial art competitions like the UFC and when 42% of real fights end up on the ground any martial artist who ignores ground fighting is simply fooling themselves more than just a little bit.
 Brazilian Jiujutsu or BJJ is arguably the world’s best ground fighting art.
 While we have adopted several techniques from jiujitsu our goal in ground fighting is very different to the goal of Jiujitsu.
-They want to take an opponent down with them and keep them on the floor in order to control or submit them our goal, in general, is to get back tour feet where we have more options and are less vulnerable from multiple attackers.
+They want to take an opponent down with them and keep them on the floor in order to control or submit them.
+Our goal, in general, is to get back tour feet where we have more options and are far less vulnerable from multiple attackers.
 We are also prepared to use dirty tactics to level the playing field against skilled or larger assailants trying to hold us down.
 Most BBJ clubs completely neglect self-defence and the prospect of an opponent fighting dirty in favour of preparing students for BBJ or MMA competitions.

 All in all, we feel that Shinkyu Combat is very well rounded especially when it comes to learning how to protect yourself.
 However there is always more than one way to skin a cat, and we don’t want to put down the other arts we have mentioned, in fact just the opposite, we have adopted techniques and strategies from them because they are very good at their specialist area.